 How We Operate

 You Connection is a 501(c)3 nonprofit corporation; we do not make a dime off of our shows, films, videos, websites, but are entirely supported by donations.
 Matt Kramer is Founder and Director, as well as producer of all YC scripts and music.
 Prior to YC, Matt spent twenty plus years in the professional world of performing arts, video production, book publishing, and church ministry.

-We have a part-time team which presently includes Shelley Lawrence (program administrator), Catelyn Lawrence (production/promotions assistant), Jordan Schonhoff (funding administrator), and Debby Kramer (event coordinator).
-Members of the Kramer family also actively volunteer for YC, including Natalie Kramer (a professional ballerina, ballet instructor, choreographer, and director); Paul and Debby Kramer have been key donors since the beginning of YC and have been active volunteers/participants in the arts and performance community for decades.
+We have a part-time team which presently includes Catelyn Lawrence (Resident Performer/Assistant Artistic Director), Shelley Lawrence (production administrator), Jordan Schonhoff (funding/promotion administrator), and Debby Kramer (event coordinator).
+Members of the Kramer family also actively volunteer for YC, including Natalie Kramer (a professional ballerina, ballet instructor, choreographer, and director; Natalie is Matt Kramer's sister); Paul and Debby Kramer have been key donors since the beginning of YC and have been active volunteers/participants in the arts and performance community for decades.

-And, of course, we have our YC cast and families who contribute their time, talents, and so much more, breathing life into everything we do and helping us by spreading the word, bringing in new attendees, and being so supportive of the You Connection mission!
+And, of course, we have our YC cast, and their relations, who contribute their time, talents, and so much more, breathing life into everything we do and helping us by spreading the word, bringing in new attendees, and being so supportive of the You Connection mission!

 We require e-signatures for all performers, Resident Performers and YC Cast (for performers under age 18, we only require a parent/legal guardian e-signature).

 RELEASE AND CONSENT FOR VIDEO, PHOTO, AND AUDIO

 I (We), the undersigned, grant You Connection, Inc., the perpetual, royalty-free right and license to: